Tools-for-Production-Science/simts/README.md

 # Introduction

-This is a reduced fork of sim.j with typescript types.
+This is a reduced fork of sim.js with typescript types.
 It is modified in such a way that it can be used with asynchronous operation e.g. a server.
 This is done by recursevly calling setImmediate.
 In addtion, a library was added to handle time conversion.

 # How to use it